braydentang1/NHLSkill/README.md

 # NHLSkill
-Structural Equation Modelling for Assessing Skill
+Structural Equation Modelling for Assessing Offensive and Defensive Contributions

+Work in progress.